Eagle Strategies, LLC

 What to Watch Out For

-According to Eagle Strategies’ most recent SEC-filed Form ADV, it has 33 disclosures on its record.
-All but three of these apply to advisory affiliates of the firm, with the final one being attributed to the firm directly.
+According to Eagle Strategies’ most recent SEC-filed Form ADV, it has 30 disclosures on its record.
+All but three of these apply to advisory affiliates of the firm.

 As mentioned earlier, many Eagle Strategies advisors are also broker-dealer representatives or licensed insurance agents who receive commissions.
 However, they are bound by their fiduciary duty to work in your best interest.